AT&T's Stephenson is backed into corner on T-Mobile

 After spending years watching predecessor Ed Whitacre acquire BellSouth, SBC and others to earn a reputation as the telecom industry's most renowned dealmaker, Stephenson moved to make his own name in the acquisition game.

-Though analysts suggested AT&T's appetite might be sated from Whitacre's run and were skeptical that regulators would approve another big deal in the heavily consolidated telecommunications industry, Stephenson, 50, went ahead.
+Though analysts suggested AT&T's appetite might be sated from Whitacre's run and were sceptical that regulators would approve another big deal in the heavily consolidated telecommunications industry, Stephenson, 50, went ahead.

 Compounding matters is the fact that Stephenson's zeal in lobbying for the deal's passage has painted a poor picture of AT&T's business without it, which could come back to haunt him if the company eventually has to go it alone.